Boulder Australian Opal Freeform Cabochon no.9 media thumbnails

 Is the ironstone matrix an integral part of the piece or can it be removed?

-In boulder opal, the opal vein and the ironstone matrix are inseparable: they are mineralogically bonded.
+In boulder opal, the opal vein and the ironstone matrix are inseparable: they are mineralogically adhered.
 Attempting to separate the opal from the matrix would destroy the piece.
 The matrix is a defining characteristic of boulder opal, not a defect.